Skip to Content

 Early Warnings

-TSTyche supports beta, latest, next or rc as the target tags.
+TSTyche supports beta, latest, next and rc as the target tags.
 Use them as one-off commands or in continuous integration workflows.

-To catch the breaking changes early, consider setting up a workflow that runs tests once a day against typescript@next.
-A GitHub Actions example can be found in tstyche/ts-nightly-example repository.
+To catch breaking changes early, set up a workflow that runs tests once a day against typescript@next.
+A GitHub Actions example is available in the tstyche/ts-nightly-example repository.

 The Store